 - (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Ellen B. Richstone
+Date: August 2, 2007 /s/ ELLEN B. RICHSTONE

-Ellen B. Richstone Chief Financial Officer (Principal Financial Officer) (This page has been left blank intentionally.)
+Ellen B. Richstone Chief Financial Officer (Principal Financial Officer)